Let's go to the forest to look for slime molds.

 Ceratiomyxa fruticulosa var. flexuosa has long branches that grow in a wavy, curved pattern.
 Branches are intricately intertwined with other branches.

-Since this slime mold is vivid red color when it formed, and keeps pinkish color at least on the day of occurrence, it seems it occurs yesterday judging from its exterior color.
+Since the fruiting bodies of this slime mold is vivid pink when it has just formed, and it will keep pastel pink color at least on the day of occurrence, I think.
+Therefore, it seems it formed yesterday judging from its outer wall.

-After I returned to the forest road again, I found some slime molds occurred at the base of the fern stem and nearby a decayed thick tree branch.
+After I returned to the forest road from the small valley again, I found some slime molds occurred at the bottom of the fern stem and nearby a decayed tree branch.
 Please look at bottom right of the photo.

-This is the another photo of Physarum globuliferum occurred nearby a decayed thick branch.
-I think the white color of a fruiting body is caused by limestone particles emerged on the surface.
+This is another photo of Physarum globuliferum occurred nearby a decayed thick branch.
+I think the reason a fruiting body looks white may be due to the calcium particles emerged on the surface.

-Two kinds of slime molds were noticed on a decayed thick branch beside the forest road.
+I noticed two species of slime molds on a decayed thick branch beside the forest road.
 The blue arrow indicates Arcyria cinerea, and the orange arrow Stemonitis fusca

-emerged around the hollow of the decayed thick branch.
-The tip of fruiting bodies is blackish.
-And they are not cylindrical, but angular like a banana.
-Probably they are immature, I suppose.
+This is Arcyria cinerea emerged around the hollow of the decayed thick branch.
+But it looks different from the ordinary appearance of Arcyria cinerea.
+For example, the tip of fruiting bodies is blackish and they are not completely cylindrical, but angular like a banana.
+Probably they are still immature state, I suppose.

 Finally, do you know what this is?
 Of course, this is not a slime mold, but a white fungus that parasitizes selectively insects.
 Maybe a long-horned beetle fell victim to this fungus.

-I took this photo, because it looks like some kind of a toy robot for a second.
+I took this photo, because I was intereted in its figure, that is to say it looks like some kind of a toy robot for a second.

 I took above photos on August 19th and 22nd.